Ordina-Group/cursus-docker/markdown/basics.md

 # Next check your list of local images
 $ docker images
-# If this list would be to large, then you can filter by image name
+# If this list would be too large, then you can filter by image name
 $ docker images nginx

 # Inspect the nginx image